Sustainability

 7.6.1 Overarching objectives and concepts

 The Foundation will always remain true to its principles.
-It actively reaches out to the Kronberg Family, especially its sponsors and supporters, as well as other social stakeholders to explain its approach and solicit support.
+It actively reaches out to the Kronberg Family, particularly its sponsors and supporters as well as other social stakeholders, to explain its approach and solicit support.
 In general, we are keen to obtain any type of support that is consistent with our values, to ensure the long-term viability of the Foundation.
 All reporting and implementation obligations connected with putting a suitable environment and sustainability management system into practice fall within the responsibility of the Board of the Kronberg Academy Foundation.

 7.6.2 Measures and results